hannobraun/hanno.braun-odw.eu/website/content/notes/programmatic-cad/index.md

 I've done most of my CAD modelling with OpenSCAD.
 Overall, I'm not too fond of it, but I still keep coming back to it, and it's the one I compare all the others to, which says a lot.

-### libfive
+### libfive Studio

-{{ ext_link(url="https://libfive.com/", text="libfive") }} seems less well-known than OpenSCAD, but looks promising.
-It uses {{ ext_link(url="https://en.wikipedia.org/wiki/Function_representation", text="function representation") }}, rather than the polyhedron-based approach of OpenSCAD.
+{{ ext_link(url="https://libfive.com/studio/", text="libfive Studio") }} seems less well-known than OpenSCAD, but looks promising.
+It is built on the libfive kernel, and made by the same author.

 Advantages:
 - Looks really good on paper.
-- Has a GUI interface, but also available as a library (C-compatible interface, so usable from lots of languages).
 - Supports limited editing through the GUI.
 - Comes with support for Guile and Python as modelling languages.
 - Seems to do a great job rendering sharp corners, which is not a given when using function representation.